 Roundup Flat Exclosure

-Plate 356X.
-Roundup Flat Exclosure 1958 - 2003 Viewed east to the Roundup Flat exclosure on the eastside of Boulder Mountain.
+Plate 361X.
+Roundup Flat Exclosure 1957 - 2003 Viewed north to the Roundup Flat exclosure on the eastside of Boulder Mountain.
 The exclosure was built in 1957 and has not been grazed by livestock for 46 years.
 Deer and elk, however, can enter the exclosure.
 New allotment fences have been added in the retake.
-Aspen regenerated about 30 years ago when mule deer numbers declined, but not before or since due to excessive browsing by wildlife and livestock (Kay and Bartos 2000).
-The area to the left of the allotment fence was grazed by cattle in 2003, but not the foreground or the area to the right.
-Snowberry and green rabbitbrush have increased, especially inside the exclosure.
-The grasses are primarily Stipa spp.
+Aspen, in the distance, regenerated about 30 years ago when mule deer numbers declined, but not before or since due to excessive browsing by wildlife and livestock (Kay and Bartos 2000).
+The area in the foreground was not grazed by cattle in 2003 when the site was revisited.
+Green rabbitbrush and snowberry have increased - - this may be related to the fact that the allotment has not been grazed by domestic sheep for many years.
+The grass in the foreground is mostly needle and thread.
+The area between the camera and the steel fence post has been used by ATV’s.

 Aspen, Mountain Brush, Dry Meadow